scottlinuxden/taskAnalysis/README.md

 The program provides a baseline set of reporting to perform the following:
 - Percentage of unplanned (Jira) to planned (Smartsheet) activities

+Install the Python software and run from a DOS command prompt.
+All reports and output files will be generated.